 Our law office specializes in cases like this.
 We have over three decades in personal injury law including serious and catastrophic auto defect cases.
 We have the talent, funds and reputation to take your auto defect or product malfunction case to the finish line.

 Seat back failure is a serious vehicle defect in many automobiles that causes numerous catastrophic injuries and fatalities each year.
 Poorly designed and defective seats, for example, can collapse backward on impact resulting in devastating injuries to vehicle occupants.
 A seatback collapse causing a catastrophic spinal injury, for example, can occur even in a low-speed, low-impact rear-end collision.

-The National Highway Traffic Safety Administration (NHTSA) received 390 complaints regarding seatback failure in the year 1998 resulting in 112 injuries and one death.
+The National Highway Traffic Safety Administration (NHTSA) received 390 complaints regarding seatback failure in one year resulting in 112 injuries and one death.
 Many of these injuries could have been prevented had the auto manufacturer designed and manufactured these seatbacks using technology that has been available for decades now.